CaptTofu/cluster-install/README.md

     $ ansible-galaxy install username.rolename

 Next, you will need to make sure you have a hosts file in the root directory of this repository or make sure to put in a [galera_cluster] group in your top-level ansible hosts.

 There is an example file, ``hosts.example`` if you want to roll your own.
+This can be used if instead of using the docker-galera repo to generate the hosts file, you instead simply add the IP addresses of the instances you wish to provision.
+You will need 4 instances and they will have to be set up with an SSH key that is also been added from where you are running ansible (with ``ssh-add``, provided ssh-agent is set up).
+If you can ssh as ubuntu@host without a password, then you are set.

 There is also a sample ansible-config file you can use if you don't want to have to edit /etc/ansible/ansible.cfg